Drug Catalog - Product Detail

 Indications & Usage

-1 INDICATIONS AND USAGE Montelukast sodium tablets are a leukotriene receptor antagonist indicated for: • Prophylaxis and chronic treatment of asthma in patients 2 years of age and older ( 1.1 ). • Acute prevention of exercise-induced bronchoconstriction (EIB) in patients 6 years of age and older ( 1.2 ). • Relief of symptoms of allergic rhinitis (AR): seasonal allergic rhinitis (SAR) in patients 2 years of age and older, and perennial allergic rhinitis (PAR) in patients 2 years of age and older.
-Reserve use for patients who have an inadequate response or intolerance to alternative therapies ( 1.3 ).
-Limitations of Use Not indicated to treat an acute asthma attack ( 5.2 ) 1.1 Asthma Montelukast sodium is indicated for the prophylaxis and chronic treatment of asthma in adults and pediatric patients 2 years of age and older.
-1.2 Exercise-Induced Bronchoconstriction (EIB) Montelukast sodium is indicated for prevention of exercise-induced bronchoconstriction (EIB) in patients 6 years of age and older.
+1 INDICATIONS AND USAGE Montelukast sodium tablets are a leukotriene receptor antagonist indicated for: Prophylaxis and chronic treatment of asthma in patients 2 years of age and older ( 1.1 ).
+Acute prevention of exercise-induced bronchoconstriction (EIB) in patients 15 years of age and older ( 1.2 ) Relief of symptoms of allergic rhinitis (AR): seasonal allergic rhinitis (SAR) in patients 2 years of age and older, and perennial allergic rhinitis (PAR) in patients 2 years of age and older ( 1.3 ).
+1.1 Asthma Montelukast sodium is indicated for the prophylaxis and chronic treatment of asthma in adults and pediatric patients 2 years of age and older.
+1.2 Exercise-Induced Bronchoconstriction (EIB) Montelukast sodium is indicated for prevention of exercise-induced bronchoconstriction (EIB) in patients 15 years of age and older.
+Pediatric use information for patients ages 6 to 14 years of age for acute prevention of exercise-induced bronchoconstriction (EIB) is approved for Merck Sharp & Dohme Corp’s montelukast tablet products.
+However, due to Merck Sharp & Dohme Corp’s marketing exclusivity rights, this drug product is not labeled with that pediatric information.
 1.3 Allergic Rhinitis Montelukast sodium is indicated for the relief of symptoms of seasonal allergic rhinitis in patients 2 years of age and older and perennial allergic rhinitis in patients 2 years of age and older.
-Because the benefits of montelukast sodium may not outweigh the risk of neuropsychiatric symptoms in patients with allergic rhinitis [see Warnings and Precautions ( 5.1 )] , reserve use for patients who have an inadequate response or intolerance to alternative therapies.
-1.4 Limitations of Use Montelukast sodium is not indicated for the treatment of an acute asthma attack.

 Dosage and Administration

-2 DOSAGE AND ADMINISTRATION Administration (by indications): • Asthma ( 2.1 ): Once daily in the evening for patients 2 years and older. • Acute prevention of EIB ( 2.2 ): One tablet at least 2 hours before exercise for patients 6 years of age and older. • Seasonal allergic rhinitis ( 2.3 ): Once daily for patients 2 years and older. • Perennial allergic rhinitis ( 2.3 ): Once daily for patients 2 years and older.
-Dosage (by age) ( 2 ): • 15 years and older: one 10 mg tablet ( 2 ). • 6 to 14 years: one 5 mg chewable tablet ( 2 ). • 2 to 5 years: one 4 mg chewable tablet ( 2 ).
-Patients with both asthma and allergic rhinitis should take only one dose daily in the evening ( 2.4 ).
-2.1 Asthma For asthma, administer montelukast sodium orally once daily in the evening, with or without food.
+2 DOSAGE AND ADMINISTRATION Administration (by indications): Asthma ( 2.1 ): Once daily in the evening for patients 2 years and older.
+Acute prevention of EIB ( 2.2 ): 10 mg tablet at least 2 hours before exercise for patients 15 years of age and older.
+Seasonal allergic rhinitis ( 2.3 ): Once daily for patients 2 years and older.
+Perennial allergic rhinitis ( 2.3 ): Once daily for patients 2 years of age and older.
+Dosage (by age) 15 years and older: one 10 mg tablet 6 to 14 years: one 5 mg chewable tablet 2 to 5 years: one 4 mg chewable tablet Patients with both asthma and allergic rhinitis should take only one dose daily in the evening ( 2.4 ).
+2.1 Asthma Montelukast sodium should be taken once daily in the evening.
+The following doses are recommended: For adults and adolescents 15 years of age and older: one 10 mg tablet.
+For pediatric patients 6 to 14 years of age: one 5 mg chewable tablet.
+For pediatric patients 2 to 5 years of age: one 4 mg chewable tablet Safety and effectiveness in pediatric patients less than 12 months of age with asthma have not been established.
 There have been no clinical trials in patients with asthma to evaluate the relative efficacy of morning versus evening dosing.
-The following doses are recommended: Table 1: Recommended Dosage in Asthma Age Dose Adult and adolescent patients 15 years of age and older one 10 mg tablet Pediatric patients 6 to 14 years of age one 5 mg chewable tablet Pediatric patients 2 to 5 years of age one 4 mg chewable tablet Patients who miss a dose should take the next dose at their regular time and should not take 2 doses at the same time.
-2.2 Exercise-Induced Bronchoconstriction (EIB) For prevention of EIB, administer a single dose of montelukast sodium orally at least 2 hours, before exercise.
-The following doses are recommended: Table 2: Recommended Dosage in Exercise-Induced Bronchoconstriction (EIB) Age Dose Adult and adolescent patients 15 years of age and older one 10 mg tablet Pediatric patients 6 to 14 years of age* one 5 mg chewable tablet *Safety and effectiveness in patients younger than 6 years of age have not been established.
-An additional dose of montelukast sodium should not be taken within 24 hours of a previous dose.
+The pharmacokinetics of montelukast are similar whether dosed in the morning or evening.
+Efficacy has been demonstrated for asthma when montelukast was administered in the evening without regard to time of food ingestion.
+2.2 Exercise-Induced Bronchoconstriction (EIB) in Patients 15 Years of Age and Older For prevention of EIB, a single 10 mg dose of montelukast should be taken at least 2 hours before exercise.
+An additional dose of montelukast should not be taken within 24 hours of a previous dose.
 Patients already taking montelukast sodium daily for another indication (including chronic asthma) should not take an additional dose to prevent EIB.
 All patients should have available for rescue a short-acting β-agonist.
+Safety and effectiveness in patients younger than 15 years of age have not been established.
 Daily administration of montelukast sodium for the chronic treatment of asthma has not been established to prevent acute episodes of EIB.
-2.3 Allergic Rhinitis For allergic rhinitis, administer montelukast sodium orally once daily without regard to time of food ingestion.
-Time of administration in patients with allergic rhinitis can be individualized to suit patient needs.
-The following doses for the treatment of symptoms of seasonal allergic rhinitis are recommended: Table 3: Recommended Dosage in Seasonal Allergic Rhinitis Age Dose Adult and adolescent patients 15 years of age and older one 10 mg tablet Pediatric patients 6 to 14 years of age one 5 mg chewable tablet Pediatric patients 2 to 5 years of age* one 4 mg chewable tablet * Safety and effectiveness in pediatric patients younger than 2 years of age with seasonal allergic rhinitis have not been established.
-The following doses for the treatment of symptoms of perennial allergic rhinitis are recommended: Table 4: Recommended Dosage in Perennial Age Dose Adult and adolescent patients 15 years of age one 10 mg tablet Pediatric patients 6 to 14 years of age one 5mg chewable tablet Pediatric patients 2 to 5 years of age * one 4 mg chewable tablet *Safety and effectiveness in pediatric patients younger than 6 months of age with perennial allergic rhinitis have not been established.
-Patients who miss a dose should take the next dose at their regular time and should not take 2 doses at the same time.
-2.4 Asthma and Allergic Rhinitis For patients with both asthma and allergic rhinitis, administer only one montelukast sodium dose orally once daily in the evening.
-Patients who miss a dose should take the next dose at their regular time and should not take 2 doses at the same time.
+Pediatric use information for patients ages 6 to 14 years of age for acute prevention of exercise-induced bronchoconstriction (EIB) is approved for Merck Sharp & Dohme Corp’s montelukast tablet products.
+However, due to Merck Sharp & Dohme Corp’s marketing exclusivity rights, this drug product is not labeled with that pediatric information.
+2.3 Allergic Rhinitis For allergic rhinitis, montelukast sodium should be taken once daily.
+Efficacy was demonstrated for seasonal allergic rhinitis when montelukast was administered in the morning or the evening without regard to time of food ingestion.
+The time of administration may be individualized to suit patient needs.
+The following doses for the treatment of symptoms of seasonal allergic rhinitis are recommended: For adults and adolescents 15 years of age and older: one 10 mg tablet.
+For pediatric patients 6 to 14 years of age: one 5 mg chewable tablet.
+For pediatric patients 2 to 5 years of age: one 4 mg chewable tablet Safety and effectiveness in pediatric patients younger than 2 years of age with seasonal allergic rhinitis have not been established.
+The following doses for the treatment of symptoms of perennial allergic rhinitis are recommended: For adults and adolescents 15 years of age and older: one 10 mg tablet.
+For pediatric patients 6 to 14 years of age: one 5 mg chewable tablet.
+For pediatric patients 2 to 5 years of age: one 4 mg chewable tablet Safety and effectiveness in pediatric patients younger than 6 months of age with perennial allergic rhinitis have not been established.
+2.4 Asthma and Allergic Rhinitis Patients with both asthma and allergic rhinitis should take only one montelukast sodium dose daily in the evening.